How to Diagnose and Repair Your Air Conditioner (A/C) Capacitor

 The heat of the summer sun, added to the heat hard-working motors normally generate, can be tough on our air conditioners, because hot electrical components break down more easily.
 So it's not surprising a part may fail on a hot day when you need it the most.

 Keeping up on your A/C maintenance can help prevent these types of breakdowns.
-Keeping your air conditioner's coils clean and your air filter changed when needed can keep the running temperature of your unit down, thus helping to keep your own temperature down when the summer comes calling.
+Keeping your air conditioner's coils clean and your air filter cleaned or changed when needed can keep the running temperature of your unit down, thus helping to keep your own temperature down when the summer comes calling.

 Thanks for stopping by, and again, I hope this helped you and saved you money.